hoopii/K-Means_Clustering_Songs/README.md

 ## Skills / Methods
 - Use a basic clustering algorithm such as K-Means to divide the dataset into a few clusters (which will become playlists).
-- Implementation in Python and sciki-learn (https://scikit-learn.org/stable/)
+- Implementation in Python and scikit-learn (https://scikit-learn.org/stable/)
 - visualization with matplotlib and seaborn.
 - Data Handling mainly with pandas